-ADT was proud to present Ice Cube for The Multinational Association of Supportive Care in Cancer (MASCC)’s 25th Anniversary President’s Dinner in June.
+In 2015 ADT proudly presented Ice Cube for The Multinational Association of Supportive Care in Cancer (MASCC)’s 25th Anniversary President’s Dinner.

 MASCC is an international multidisciplinary organization dedicated to research and education in all aspects of supportive care for people with cancer regardless of the stage of their disease.